piroar/Project-Ghost-in-the-C/README.md

 The public deployment of the application is available at: http://100.27.217.193

+## Prerequisites
+In order to efficiently use Ghost in the C, you should have introductory level knowledge at the programming language <<C>>.

+Everything needed in terms of both advanced knowledge (like specific functions or libraries) and linux commands are mentioned at the hints of the exercise, the "Local Setup" and  the"How to use" guides.

 ## Local Setup Guide
 1. Make sure you have [docker](https://www.docker.com/products/docker-desktop/) installed on your pc.
 2. Obtain your personal Gemini API Key from the [Google AI studio](https://aistudio.google.com/app/api-keys).